Installing a Tractile Roof

 Connecting Tractile a heat exchanger

-Pressure in the system is kept to a maximum of 200kPa.
+Pressure in the system is regulated to a maximum of 100kPa.

 The maximum number of tiles that can be connected in series in a row is 5 tiles.